 It was possible to distinguish words in their aerial language :

-Es mort à la Galinheiro. (he is dead in the Galinière's farm)
+Es mort à la Galinheiro (he died in the Galinière's farm).

 The firsts who heard that did not believe their ears and imagined they were dreaming.
 This mysterious lamentation, ceaselessly repeated with bells, struck spirits.
 The priests and believers rushed in crowd to Galinière, surrounded with an holy light.